invertedv/testGo/docs/tutorial.md

 econFields: zip3
 ```

 And, finally, these keys specify the location of the output.
-The "outTable" has the final output of the
+The "outTable" is the final output table of the
 process that goMortgage will use to build and assess the model.
 The table will be ordered by "lnId"
 (loan ID).